gzlupko/k-Nearest_Neighbors/README.md

 set.seed(9850)
 runif(5)

-# generate random numbers for number of rows in iris
 gp <- runif(nrow(iris))
 gp

-# put iris in order of gp, which was randomly generated with runif function
-# specifiaclly in the subset brackets we use order on row but not on the iris columns

 iris <- iris[order(gp), ]
 str(iris)
 head(iris)

-# rescale numerical features before using kNN

 str(iris)
 # check range of variables in the iris field
 summary(iris[,c(1,2,3,4)])

-# notice that especially the pedal width field has a much different range than the others
-# features with larger numbers would have an outsize affect on prediction
-# need to normalize the data - a popular way to rescale the ranges
-# create function to normalize

 normalize <- function(x) {